Wage and Hour: Prevailing Wage

 On residential projects subject to both state and federal prevailing wage laws, contractors may generally pay the federal residential rates, unless there is no published wage rate for a specific classification.
-(See pages 37-38 for more information.)
+(See page 20 for more information.)
 OAR 839-025-0037

 Coverage Determination Requests

 When requested to do so by a public agency or other interested party, the Commissioner of the Bureau of Labor and Industries will issue a coverage determination about whether a project or proposed project is or would be a public works project.
 The requests must be submitted to BOLI in writing, must describe all the relevant details of the project or proposed project, and must be accompanied by all documents, records or other information necessary for the commissioner to make the determination.
 In addition, if the coverage determination request is not submitted by a public agency, the party submitting the request to BOLI must also submit a copy of the request to any public agency associated with the project.

 Once BOLI has issued the determination, the requestor or anyone adversely affected by the determination may request reconsideration of the determination or a hearing.

 More information about how to submit a coverage determination request, as well as previous coverage determinations issued, can be found on BOLI’s website at www.oregon.gov/boli.
 ORS 279C.815; OAR 839-025-0005